pathull/thesis-project-eventPlanner/README.md

   <img src="https://user-images.githubusercontent.com/66889974/206880794-7a0409c2-dafb-4967-8e57-c0784a2d9f89.png" />
 </p>

-Event Planner App is a platform where you can create events that you can manage and organize so your event become a success.
+Event Planner App is a platform where you can create events that you can manage and organize so your event is successful.
 Also you can manage the events where you were invited to participate.
-To make a better communication experience among the members of an event there is a chat that was built to share important information and have fun!.
+To make a better communication experience among the members of an event, there is a chat that was built to share important information and have fun.

 ## Screenshots